krayin/krayin-docs/docs/1.x/graphql-admin-api/settings.md

 ### 1. Get all Tax Categories

-You can get all the Tax Categories from the Bagisto store.
+You can get all the Tax Categories from the Krayin store.
 You can achieve this job by using the `tax categories` API call.

 - Headers